raphael720/raphael720/README.md

 I'm graduating in data science @ UFPB and looking for opportunities and collabaration in projects related to data science and deep learning.
 Also, i like to make stuff and post it on the internet!  :stuck_out_tongue_winking_eye:

 - 🔭 I’m currently working as a researcher at UFPB  (also, I am brushing up my data structures and algorithms skills regularly).
-- 🌱 I’m currently learning Data Science, Deep Learning and Web Development.
+- 🌱 I’m currently learning Data Science, Deep Learning and software engineering.
 - 🤝 I’m looking to collaborate on data science and deep learning projects.
  -   📫  How to reach me: